 Many darknet marketplaces that sell illegal drugs, weapons, fake ID, child pornography and murders-for-hire services payable with Bitcoin have mixers built into the service in order to make it hard for law enforcement to obtain the transactors behind the transactions.

-Law enforcement conducing the investigation of Bestmixer, said that many of the users of this particular service had a criminal origin or criminal destination and the mixer was used to launder proceeds of crime.
+Law enforcement conducing the investigation of Bestmixer said that many of the users of this particular service had a criminal origin or criminal destination and the mixer was used to launder proceeds of crime.

-Mixers and tumblers are not actually anonymous because the service has all the data from every customer, on what wallet address was the entry point and to what wallet address or addresses, it exited to.
+Mixers and tumblers are not actually anonymous because the service has all the data from every customer, on what wallet address was the entry point and to what wallet address or addresses, it exited to, as well as IP addresses.
 For example, we did a digital currency tracing in support of a law enforcement file of several digital currencies that used an anonymizing service.
 Law enforcement believed the wallet holder was involved in organized crime.
 The anonymizing service, on request and as part of the financial crime investigation we were assisting with, was able to provide the data on the exit addresses the digital currencies exited to after being tumbled through the anonymizing service.
 From that exit point, we were able to trace the digital currencies to a digital currency exchange.

 Legality of Mixers?